The procurement pack

 Business continuity and disaster recovery

-• Vendor viability: we're early-stage, and we don't pretend otherwise.
+- Vendor viability: we are an early-stage company, which carries the risk you would expect.
 The mitigations we offer are data export on demand, a source- and data-escrow option, and a defined support contact written into the agreement.

 The crisis-detection boundary